cosminpelin21/Rock-Paper-Scissors/README.md

 ## 🛠️ Built With

 * **HTML5** – For the page structure and game buttons.
-* **CSS3** – For the flexbox layout, gradients, colors, and smooth hover effects.
+* **CSS3** – For the flexbox layout, gradients, colors and smooth hover effects.
-* **JavaScript** – For the game logic, computer random generation, and updating results dynamically.
+* **JavaScript** – For the game logic, computer random generation and updating results dynamically.

 ## 🚀 How to Play